Rudolph August Witthaus

 Rudolph August Witthaus Jr. (August 30, 1846 December 20, 1915) was an American physician, chemist, and toxicologist.
-He was the top authority on poisons in the United States and was a forensic toxicologist in many important capital murder cases of the late19th and early 20th centuries.
+He was the top authority on poisons in the United States and was a forensic toxicologist in many important capital murder cases of the late 19th and early 20th centuries.
 He was also a survivor of the sinking of the SS Ville du Havre.

 Early life

 Witthaus was born in New York City.
 He was the son of Marie A. Dunbar and Rudolph A. Witthaus, a physician.

 He attended private prep schools in New York City.
 He graduated from Columbia College in 1867 with a Bachelor of Arts degree.
 While there, he was a member of the Fraternity of Delta Psi (St. Anthony Hall).
 He received an M.A. from Columbia University in 1870.
 He also studied in France at the Collége de France and the Sorbonne from 1873 to 1874.
 He attended the University Medical College at New York University and graduated with a Doctor of Medicine degree in 1875.